 And, bear in mind that the outer compartment is also pretty spacious, so you can actually fit some extra clothes inside.

 Just like a good carry-on backpack should, the GR2 features an external zippered pocket on the front panel.
 It’s perfect for things you need to have handy at the airport, like your passport and boarding pass.

 This pocket is actually pretty big – it’s almost as wide as the front panel!
 But it’s not really roomy, so you can’t fit any bulky items inside it.
 It is perfect for papers though, and you might even be able to fit a tablet in it!

 The best backpacks are the ones that can work for several purposes.
 A pack that costs several hundred dollars and works only for daily commute or hikes is not a good backpack.
 If you’re spending a lot of money on a bag, you want to know that you will be able to use it for most things.

-GORUCK have also created a field pocket, which is their version of packing cubes to help you stay organised.
-They provide lots of handy packing organisation options, so if you like their style, material and durability, the field pockets are a great addition to the GR2.
+GORUCK has also created a field pocket, which is their version of packing cubes to help you stay organized.
+They provide lots of handy packing organization options, so if you like their style, material and durability, the field pockets are a great addition to the GR2.

 The laptop compartment is more than great for everyday use, as is the outer compartment with all the zippered pockets inside it.
 Bear in mind that this backpack has a capacity of 34/40 liters – that’s more than you get in most EDC bags, and definitely more than enough to get you through the day.